It’s a pleasant day to learn about the many health benefits of turmeric.

-Turmeric is a spice used as a flavoring and coloring agent in many cultures.
-Botanically, it originates from another spice family, the ginger family that also seems to have many of the same health benefits as turmeric.
+It originates from another spice family, the ginger family, which also seems to have many of the same health benefits as turmeric.

 It is derived from the rhizome part of the herbal plant and has a characteristic yellow color.